Diabetes Life Insurance Cover

 What If I Have a Policy Obtained Before My Diabetes Diagnosis?

 Well, then, you are in luck.
-If you have a policy in place, it is unlikely that the insurance company can void the policy.
+If you have a policy, the insurance company will unlikely void it.

-There would have to be very specific language for this to happen, which is very unlikely.
-You would have known about such clauses before signing the contract, and it is far from the norm for something such as this to be in place.
+A particular language would have to be used for this to happen, which is very unlikely.
+You would have known about such clauses before signing the contract, and it is far from the norm for such a clause to be in place.

-Employees can sometimes continue the coverage independently if they absorb all costs.
-This is something you may want to discuss with your human resources department.
+Employees can sometimes continue coverage independently if they absorb all costs.
+You may want to discuss this with your human resources department.

 diabetes term life insurance